No-Cost Training for Recently Unemployed Business Aircraft Pilots and Technicians

 - Became involuntarily unemployed as a result of staff reduction or job elimination since Jan.
 1, 2012.

-- Pilots and maintenance technicians who have taken FlightSafety training since their job loss; or who have been
+- Pilots and maintenance technicians who have taken FlightSafety training since their job loss; who have been hired for a new position; or who have been

 laid off temporarily, furloughed or become unemployed for other reasons are not eligible.